Welcome to The Arts Society Uckfield, Lewes & Newick

 Members do not need to book for this lecture.
 Guests are welcome for a charge of £7 payable at the door.

 Mr Toby Faber

-Has written two works of narrative history, Stradivarius and Fabergé's Eggs, published by Macmillan in the UK and Random House in the US, and given lectures associated with these two subjects at venues including The Victoria and Albert Museum, The Library of Congress and the Huntington Library, as well as a number of literary festivals.
+Toby is an experienced lecturer and public speaker who has been accredited by The Arts Society since 2012.
 His career began with Natural Sciences at Cambridge and has been through investment banking, management consulting and five years as managing director of the publishing company founded by his grandfather, Faber and Faber, where he remains on the board.
-He is also non-executive Chairman of its sister company, Faber Music and a director of Liverpool University Press and the Copyright Licensing Agency.
+He is also non-executive Chairman of its sister company, Faber Music and a director of Liverpool University Press.

 Toby has written three narrative histories: Stradivarius – Five Violins, One Cello and a Genius; Faberge’s Eggs; and Faber & Faber – The Untold Story, as well as a novel, Close to the Edge.
 Of these, only the obvious one is published by the family firm.